Cameronjohnson30/branching-test-project/README.md

 HMTL
 CSS
 Markdown
-Description This website displays a practice about branching It was constructed with the guidance of Epicodus and was co-authored by a classmate Shelby Trodden, and Todd Pangilinan.
+Description This website displays a practice about branching It was constructed with the guidance of Epicodus and was co-authored by a classmate Cameron Ray.
 The website does not currently incorporate javascript or associated libraries.

 Setup/Installation Requirements